oclipa/reactjs-cheat-sheet/README.md

 -------------------------------------------------------------------------------------------------------

-* Using an Wrapper function that wraps all other elements.
+* Using a Wrapper function that wraps all other elements.
    * Caveat: In some places this function is referred to as `Aux`, however this is a reserved word on Windows and should be avoided (unless you can guarantee that Windows will never be used for development).

 *Wrapper.js*